openrider-game/openrider/README.md

 - Save and upload ghosts ❌
 - Ghost leaderboard ❌

-## Stuff that i want to/could add later
+## Stuff that could be added later

 - Hat ❔ (could be a good idea for scalability)
 - Powerups